 Cover your dough with a cloth and refrigerate for 2 to 3 hours to let the dough rise.

 Combine them with 2 tbsp of flour, the lemon juice and start pressing it down into a square.
-You want to form about a 6 inch square that is 1 inch thick.
+You want to form a 6-inch square that is 1 inch thick.

 Wrap your square in plastic wrap and refrigerate it for 90 minutes.

-TO MAKE YOUR CROISSANTS. spinkle flour over your work station and rolling pin.
+3. TO MAKE YOUR CROISSANTS. sprinkle flour over your workstation and rolling pin.

-Roll our your dough into a square that is roughly 2 inches bigger than your butter square.
+Roll out your dough into a square that is roughly 2 inches bigger than your butter square.

 Place your butter square diagonally on top of it and fold over the 4 corners.